 The Chief Risk Officer (CRO) area relies on an ERM framework composed of various risk management mechanisms as described in the following sections.
 These mechanisms are adapted to business units and legal entities when appropriate.
-Some mechanisms are only relevant at Group or business unit level and are not implemented specifically at the legal entity level, in line with materiality principles.
+Some mechanisms

 B.3.2.1.
 INTERNAL ENVIRONMENT